hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ### Affinity binding matrix
 DiffBind will read in the data and **determine a set of consensus peaks**.
 Using default settings peaks that are called in at least two samples, regardless of which sample group the belong to are considered in the consensus set.
 You can create your own consensus peak set as outlined in Section 8.2 in the DiffBind vignette.
 For example, you may want to only include peaks that overlap in a subset of WT samples _and_ a subset of cKO samples.
 This is the consensus-of-consensus approach, where you first make a consensus peakset for each sample group, then combine them in an overall consensus you use for counting.
-This consensus peakset represents the overall set of candidate binding sites further analysis.
+This consensus peakset represents the overall set of candidate binding sites for further analysis.

 The `dba()` function is used to read in data files an create the DiffBind object.
 The `scoreCol` refers to the peak signal score in the peak files.
-If using MACS software scores are generally in 5th column. **The code below will not work since we do not have BAM files locally available.**
+If using MACS software, scores are generally in 5th column. **The code below will not work since we do not have BAM files locally available.**

 ```
 ### DO NOT RUN THIS CODE ###